-Wesley Langham Matthew Ginn William Haydon Osborne Samuel Greene
+Wesley Langham Matthew Ginn William Haydon Osborne Samuel Greene ADVISER:

-Lori Troxel, Associate Professor of the Practice of Civil and Environmental Engineering,

-ASCE student chapter adviser
+Lori Troxel, Associate Professor of the Practice of Civil and Environmental Engineering, and ASCE student chapter adviser CLIENT:

+CIVIL & ENVIRONMENTAL

+ENGINEERING

+Vanderbilt University

+VANDERBILT VUNIVERSITY

 Civil engineering students come together annually to represent their respective universities at the American Society of Civil Engineers (ASCE) conference.
 One of the most substantial events at this competition is the concrete canoe.
 At its core, the canoe competition involves the construction of a functioning canoe made from lightweight concrete and reinforcing materials, which is capable of supporting four paddlers.
-At the ASCE conference, the canoe is judged in four categories: design paper, oral presentation, final product, and race performance.
+At the ASCE conference, the canoe is judged in four categories: design paper, oral presentation, final product and race performance.
 Work is conceptual and experimental in the fall, while construction and "hands-on" labor occur in the spring.

 Our team is responsible for radically changing the concrete mix design in order to optimize its strength-to-weight ratio.
 We've reintroduced a lightweight, specialized aggregate called Poraver.
-We also redesigned the canoe mold to include a width reduction, the addition of a keel that runs two-thirds the length of the canoe, and gunwales atop the canoe's walls.
-The name of the 2014 canoe is Vanderbilt, and the design will be construction themed with a black and gold color scheme.
-Our team hopes to have a strong performance at the 2014 ASCE Southeast Conference held at the University of South Florida.
+We also redesigned the canoe mold to include

+Team members and volunteers constructing Vanderbuilt a width reduction, the addition of a keel that runs two-thirds the length of the canoe, and gunwales atop the canoe's walls.
+The name of the 2014 canoe is Vanderbuilt, and the design will be construction themed with a black and gold color scheme.
+Antioch Office Building TEAM MEMBERS: